GrizzlyViking/enemy_within/campaign_bible.md

 # Known NPCs

-## Lathai (working name)
+## Lathai

-Wardancer.
+Veteran Wardancer.

 Mentor to Caelar.

-Believes Caelar has a different path to protecting the forest.
+Believes Caelar's path to protecting Athel Loren lies not in mastering the dance, but in discovering the truth behind the growing corruption beyond the forest.

+Before Caelar departed, Lathai tied a faded crimson ribbon beneath his spearhead and simply said:

+> "Return with truth."
 ---

 # Known Locations